gvwilson/sensibleadventures/nardica/nardica.md

 "Half an hour 'til what?"
 Iffy whispered to Wales.

-"Until the toolbox decides I'm not coming back and does something about it," he whispered back, but then he grinned at her widened eyes and she didn't know if he was kidding or not.
+"Until they decide I'm not coming back and make a fuss about it," he whispered back, but then he grinned at her widened eyes and she didn't know if he was kidding or not.

-The windowless office was not much smaller than the room they had been waiting in.
+The windowless office Doctor Johel showed them into was not much smaller than the room they had been waiting in.
-Framed photographs on the walls traced the history of Rothera from its early days as a research station through the opening of the mines and its years as a work camp for people that the government in far-off London didn't want at home but didn't want to get rid of---at least, not yet.
+Framed photographs on the walls traced the history of Rothera from its early days as a research station through the opening of the mines and its years as a work camp for people that the revolutionary government in far-off London didn't want at home but didn't want to get rid of---at least, not yet.
 The largest picture was of the flag being raised in Hobart after the government was driven out by the machines.